Specializing in Opaline Mutations

 Hector's Opaline Lovebirds Aviary

 Please enjoy viewing picture's.
-I raise for my personnel collection with those remaining I usually post as they become available.
+I raise birds for my personnel collection and those remaining I usually post as they become available.
 I do add photo's here and there of my personal breeding stock.
 I have continued welcoming breeders / Hobbyist or novice to come visit with-in California, Neighboring states or when visiting California.
 I share my knowledge in breeding to obtain desired colors through phone conversations within the continental United States and internationally.
 I've added new pictures of my personnel breeding pairs and also deleted pair's I no longer have.
+I'm not a bird Farm or a collector.
+I'm just someone who's had birds just about my entire life.
+I developed by bloodline from the get go.
+I do ad high end select birds from my friends in Sacramento and other states to add different blood.

-I eliminated my original site except Domain reroutes here.http://opalinelovebirds.com/
+My original site was eliminated but Domain reroutes here.http://opalinelovebirds.com/

 I have one of the cleanest bloodlines in the lower 48.
 I spent years selectively breeding blues and pallid to establish my bloodline in True blue white face Opaline, Cobalt, Edge dilute, blue turquoise, violet pied, recessive pied, turquoise, violet, pallid, blue and phenotype combinations.

-About myself: I've bred birds since age 8 (51 years).
+About myself: I've bred birds since I was 8 year's old (51 years).
 I selectively breed to produce the best birds one can obtain.
 I've always produced very low numbers to not compromise quality.
 But after 51 years of breeding birds and my pending divorce which is now going on 3 years.
 I now spend my time visiting friends in Northern California and nearby states when ever possible or as time permits.
 In order to continue and accomplish my buckets list; I've reduced my collection to only top exhibition quality birds.
 Once I've accomplished it and clear of pending divorce.
 I plan to begin visiting my friends in the east coast, family and international friends as they've been waiting for years and then perhaps produce a little more for those interested in acquiring the best.
+Additionally I've bred Indian Ring Necks, Plum Heads, Rosellas, Canary's, Pigeons, Sierra Parakeets, Scarlet chested, Turquoisines, Bourkes, Elegant's, Blue Wings , Red Rumps, Cockatiels, Finches and more in many rare mutations.

 My primary focus was and is White face Opaline in Violet, Blue series, Dominant Violet pied, Turquoise, blue turquoise, Recessive turquoise pied, Blue recessive pied, Blue, Violet Pallid, Violet Edge Dilute, Orange Face Lutino Opaline in addition to phenotype combinations in single, dark factor and split Opaline.